+The Berlin Modernism Housing Estates are remarkable.
 The end of World War I called for drastic improvements in the living conditions of ordinary and poor people.
-The Weimar Republic responded to this challenge by calling for innovative urban planning ideas in Berlin.
+The Weimar Republic responded to this challenge with innovative urban planning ideas in Berlin.

 The UNESCO World Heritage List includes more than a thousand properties of outstanding universal value.
 They are all part of the world’s cultural and natural heritage.